trulyPranav/CTRL-Obey/README.md

 # Fun Apart - The Reality
+- Changing screens would app an extra 1min to the overall timer set by the user
 - Use the HotKey "u" to switch back to the app selected
 - While installing and running the .exe, if selected app is closed, just close the GUI from tabbar
 - ALT + F4 won't work.
-Instead, it would add more time.
+Instead, it would add more time, a minute to be specific.
 - While running the script, use a venv, keep the **terminal** and the **app** selected open:
     - If anything occurs, **Ctrl + C** the cmd
     - If no other options persist, restart from **Ctrl + Alt + Del**